sly9/VoyagerTelegramBot/README.md

 ## Non-Affiliation and Disclaimer

-This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Voyager – Astrophotography Automation Software, or any of its subsidiaries or its affiliates.
-The official Voyager – Astrophotography Automation Software website can be found at https://software.starkeeper.it/.
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the `Voyager – Astrophotography Automation Software`, or any of its subsidiaries or its affiliates.
+The official `Voyager – Astrophotography Automation Software` website can be found at https://software.starkeeper.it/.

 ## Features